azisanw19/android-sweet-dialog/README.md

 # Documentation

-See the [documentation](https://github.com/azisanw19/android-sweet-dialog/wiki) for examples and general use of MPAndroidChart.
+See the [documentation](https://github.com/azisanw19/android-sweet-dialog/wiki) for examples and general use of Sweet Dialog.

 # Contributing